zprogrammer-code/cli-applications-jukebox-denver-web-010620/README.md

 This method is a little trickier.
 It is where we pull together all of our other methods into a functioning program.

-First, this method should call on the `help` method to show the user the available commands.

-Second, it should `puts` out the prompt: `"Please enter a command:"`.
+First, `run` should `puts` out the prompt: `"Please enter a command:"`.
 Just like `play`, we will need to capture user input using `gets` and [`strip`][strip] (you can also use [`chomp`][chomp], but this will only remove carriage return characters, not extra whitespaces).

-Third, the `run` method will need to call one of the four methods we've written, based on the user input.
+Second, the `run` method will need to call one of the four methods we've written, based on the user input.
 For example, if the input is `"exit"`, we would want to call the `exit_jukebox` method.